LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. method:: database_tableNames(dbname::string)

-   This method executes the associated block for every table in the specified database.
+   Executes the associated block for every table in the specified database.
 Requires using ``database_tableNameItem`` to show results.

 .. method:: database_tableNameItem()